santarini/batch-stock-scrape/README.md

   <li><a href="http://www.nasdaq.com/screening/companies-by-industry.aspx?exchange=AMEX">AMEX</a></li>
 </ul>

-I also have an S & P 500 csv up here.
-(I dont keep it up-to-date).
+I also have an S & P 500 csv up here. (it may or may not be up-to-date).